dekoza/mtgpl/DMU.rst

 :mtgtip:`Chaotic Transformation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/d/bdfb44f1-e366-437a-bde3-59bfdb362864.jpg?1661230523|https://scryfall.com/card/dmu/117/chaotic-transformation?utm_source=api>`
    Exile up to one target artifact, up to one target creature, up to one target enchantment, up to one target planeswalker, and/or up to one target land.
 For each permanent exiled this way, its controller reveals cards from the top of their library until they reveal a card that shares a card type with it, puts that card onto the battlefield, then shuffles.

+:mtgtip:`Defiler of Instinct<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/e/0e76e0cc-caff-4b15-b550-39e2324c8c95.jpg?1661439827|https://scryfall.com/card/dmu/119/defiler-of-instinct?utm_source=api>`
+   First strike

+   As an additional cost to cast red permanent spells, you may pay 2 life.
+Those spells cost |mana_r| less to cast if you paid life this way.
+This effect reduces only the amount of red mana you pay.

+   Whenever you cast a red permanent spell, Defiler of Instinct deals 1 damage to any target.

 :mtgtip:`Dragon Whelp<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/1/d13d40b9-319b-4630-a5cd-228ff2f24367.jpg?1661025265|https://scryfall.com/card/dmu/120/dragon-whelp?utm_source=api>`